Elio de Angelis

+In May 1986, de Angelis was killed in an accident whilst testing the Brabham BT55 at Paul Ricard.

 Early life

 De Angelis was born in Rome.
-His father Giulio was an inshore and offshore powerboat racer who won many world championships in the 1960s and 1970s.
+His father Giulio was a wealthy real estate developer and an inshore and offshore powerboat racer who won many world championships in the 1960s and 1970s.

 After a brief spell with karts, de Angelis went on to win the Italian Formula Three Championship in 1977.
 In 1978 he raced in Formula Two for Minardi and then for the ICI British F2 Team, he also competed in one round of the British Formula One championship and won the prestigious Monaco F3 race.